-If you are a street name stockholder (your shares are held in the name of a bank, broker or other holder of record), you will receive instructions from the holder of record.
+If you are a street name stockholder (your shares are held in the name of a bank, broker or other holder of record), you will receive instructions from the bank, broker or other record holder of your shares.
 You must follow the instructions of the holder of record in order for your shares to be voted.

-Voting by proxy will not limit your right to vote at the annual meeting if you decide to attend in person.
-The Board recommends that you vote by proxy since it is not practical for most stockholders to attend the annual meeting.
-If you are a street name stockholder, you must obtain a proxy, executed in your favor, from the holder of record to be able to vote at the annual meeting.
+If you are a street name stockholder, you must obtain a proxy, executed in your favor, from the holder of record to be able to vote at the Annual Meeting.